Owner’s equity: what it is and how to calculate it

 Track your business equity with confidence

-Understanding your owner's equity is key to knowing your business's financial health.
-You can manage it without complicated spreadsheets.
+Understanding your owner's equity helps you assess your business's financial health.
 Xero makes it easy to track your assets and liabilities in real time, giving you a clear view of your net worth whenever you need it.

-Focus on growing your business, not on crunching numbers.
-See how Xero can simplify your accounting and give you the confidence to make smarter decisions.
+Focus on growing your business, not crunching numbers.
 Get one month free and take control of your finances today.

 FAQs on owner's equity